-The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Institutional Shares from year to year; and (b) how the average annual total returns of the Fund's Class A, Class C, Institutional, Investor, Class R and Class R6 Shares compare to those of a regulatorily required broad-based securities market index (Bloomberg U.S. Aggregate Bond Index) (the "Regulatory Benchmark") and the ICE BofA Three-Month U.S. Treasury Bill Index (the "Performance Benchmark").
-The Performance Benchmark is generally more representative of the market sectors and/or types of investments in which the Fund invests or to which the Fund has exposure and which the Investment Adviser uses to measure the Fund's performance.
-The Fund has included in the table below the performance of the Regulatory Benchmark, which represents a broader measure of market performance, to comply with new regulatory requirements.
-For additional information about these benchmark indices, please see "Additional Performance and Benchmark Information" on page 46 of the Prospectus.
-Through June 17, 2024, the Fund had been known as the Goldman Sachs Strategic Income Fund, and certain of its strategies differed.
-Performance information set forth below reflects the Fund's former strategies prior to that date.
+The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Institutional Shares from year to year; and (b) how the average annual total returns of the Fund's Class A, Class C, Institutional, Investor and Class R6 Shares compare to those of a broad-based securities market index.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
-Updated performance information is available at no cost at www.gsamfunds.com/performance or by calling the appropriate phone number on the back cover of the Prospectus.
+Updated performance information is available at no cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.